DormantLogician/equal-language-concept/doc/Structure.md

     Instance (Structure - infinite):
     (1 O 2 O,)

-Represents structures in language that may be intersected.
+Represents structures in language that may be intersected - these are called categories.

 Categories may be either finitely or infinitely sized - they have a variable, body, and optional recursive call field respectively.